So, further diagnostics of the no-start condition

 Next was to check the Z3 wiring

 Everything looked good... so I installed a battery, good DME, IVM and sensor then aligned this DME and the EWS

 Went to crank and... it fired!
 For one brief glorious second, there was combustion!
-It died almost immediately after then triggered a whole bunch of codes, the most relevant of which I thought was this for fuel pump activation
+It died almost immediately afterwards, triggering a whole bunch of codes in the aftermath, the most relevant of which I thought was this for fuel pump activation

 Was very happy to get it to fire, even if only for a second.
 It would occasionally sound like it was going to catch and start running but never quite got there

 But look at that - finally a crank signal!